D4wnstar/aetherwisp/Statistical mechanics/Mathematics/Sommerfeld expansion.md

-The **Sommerfeld expansion** is an approximation method for a certain class of integrals related to the [[Fermi-Dirac distribution]].
+The **Sommerfeld expansion** is an approximation method to solve a certain class of integrals related to the [[Fermi-Dirac distribution]].
 It leads to a [[serie di potenze|power series]] representation where each term contains an integral.
 The general form of the integral that can be expanded with this method is
 $$\int_{-\infty}^{\infty} \frac{H(\varepsilon)}{z^{-1}e^{\beta\varepsilon}
 +1} \ d\varepsilon $$
 where the integrand is the Fermi-Dirac distribution multiplied by some factor $H(\varepsilon)$, which must vanish when $\varepsilon\to-\infty$ and rise no faster than a polynomial when $\varepsilon\to \infty$.
 This approximation is accurate for high $z$, which means for low [[temperature]].